ropensci/roweb3/content/blog/2021-06-08-world-ocean-day/index.md

 **Happy [World Ocean Day](https://worldoceanday.org/)!**

 [World Ocean Day](https://worldoceanday.org/) is a day of celebration and action to protect our shared ocean.

-My background in biology (and animal behaviour) and my enthusiasm for nature and the outdoors definitely help feel the value of protecting important ecosystems, but the idea that we have one ocean and it connects us all is something I find particularly meaningful.
+While I already appreciate the importance of protecting sensitive ecosystems, including the ocean[^1], I found the idea of World Ocean Day especially touching.

+> On World Ocean Day, people around our blue planet celebrate and honor our one shared ocean, that connects us all.
+>
+> -- About World Ocean Day - <https://worldoceanday.org/about/>

-I find this especially so now when many of us feel isolated and emotionally exhausted.
+This year has been hard, and like many, I often feel isolated and emotionally exhausted.
+The idea that we have only one ocean and it connects us is a lovely way to remember that as isolated as we may feel we're all here on this planet together.

-So in honour of World Ocean Day, let's take a look at some important ocean metrics using open data and open softare via rOpenSci packages!
+So in honour of World Ocean Day, let's take a look at some important ocean metrics using open data and open software via rOpenSci packages!

+## Sea ice

+One of the biggest challenges for protection our ocean is climate change[^2].
-Last September the Arctic sea ice had the 2nd-lowest extent in a 40-year record[^1].
+Last September the Arctic sea ice had the 2nd-lowest extent in a 40-year record[^3].
-This isn't good 😿 for the Arctic ecosystem and has impacts not only on wildlife but on humans as well[^2].
+This isn't good for the Arctic ecosystem and has impacts not only on wildlife but on humans as well [^4]. 😿

-Let's see if we can't explore this phenomenon ourselves using open data and open source packages part of the [rOpenSci collections](https://ropensci.org/packages).
+Let's see if we can't explore ice extent ourselves using open data and open source packages part of the [rOpenSci package collections](https://ropensci.org/packages).

-Specifically, I want to look at sea ice extent and map it.
-We'll use two rOpenSci packages:
+Here, we'll use two rOpenSci packages
-- [rnoaa](https://docs.ropensci.org/rnoaa) package to access NOAA data on sea ice coverage
+- [rnoaa](https://docs.ropensci.org/rnoaa) to access NOAA data on sea ice coverage
-- [rnaturalearth](https://docs.ropensci.org/rnaturalearth) package to get coastal outlines for context
+- and [rnaturalearth](https://docs.ropensci.org/rnaturalearth) to get coastal outlines for context

+(Both these packages can do so much more, so check out the docs if you're curious)

-We'll also use sf for handling spatial data, dplyr for data manipulation, and ggplot2 for plotting.
+We'll also use sf for working with spatial data, dplyr for data manipulation, and ggplot2 for plotting.
-And finally, because I can be lazy, we'll use purrr for easy-to-use apply functions.

 ```r
 library(rnoaa)